On this page, you’ll learn:

 The result of the example above is the same as if you specified the master branch and all of the version branches explicitly,

-If you want to modify the default branch filter, then assign a value to the
+If you want to modify the default branch filter, simply assign a value to the

 content: branches: v* sources: - url: https://gitlab.com/antora/demo/demo-component-a.git - url: https://gitlab.com/antora/demo/demo-component-b.git